-Table IV-2 ACTUARIAL ANALYSIS OF FINANCIAL EXPERIENCE (dollars in millions) Unfunded Actuarial Liability (UAL) as of June 30, 2021 \$ 92.1 Expected Change in UAL (8.2) Actuarial (Gains) or Losses During the Year Asset Return (Greater) or Less than Expected \$ 8.6 Employer Contribution (Greater) or Less than Expected 0.3 Changes in Assumptions and Methodology (6.5) All Other (Including Demographic Experience) (2.0) Total Changes \$ (7.8) Unfunded Actuarial Liability (UAL) as of June 30, 2022 \$ 84.3
+Table IV-2 ACTUARIAL ANALYSIS OF FINANCIAL EXPERIENCE (dollars in millions) Unfunded Actuarial Liability (UAL) as of June 30, 2023 \$ 70.8 Expected Change in UAL (11.2) Actuarial (Gains) or Losses During the Year Asset Return (Greater) or Less than Expected Employer Contribution (Greater) or Less than Expected Changes in Assumptions and Methodology All Other (Including Demographic Experience) \$ (4.9) (0.0) (0.1) (3.4) Total Changes \$ (19.7) Unfunded Actuarial Liability (UAL) as of June 30, 2024 \$ 51.1

-- Changes in Actuarial Assumptions includes: - The effect of changes to the discount rates for the Employers who are not prefunding benefits.
+- Changes in Actuarial Assumptions includes: - The effect of changes to the discount rates for the employers who are not prefunding benefits.
 There was no change in discount rate for Santa Barbara County, Courts, or the Air Pollution Control District.
-The discount rate used for all other Employers increased from 2.16% to 3.54%, based on the change in municipal bond yields. - The effect of changing the assumption of future post-Medicare retirees taking the \$15 benefit from 55% to 40%. - Other Changes includes the effect of changes in the demographics of the covered members and any other change not captured in the above items.
-The main cause of the demographic gain was a change in the benefit election from the \$15 per month subsidy to the \$4 per month supplemental benefit for a number of current retirees.
+The discount rate used for all other employers increased from 3.65% to 3.93%, based on the change in municipal bond yields. - Other Changes includes the effect of changes in the demographics of the covered members and any other change not captured in the above items.
+The main cause of the demographic gain was changes in benefit elections from the \$15 per month subsidy to the \$4 per month supplemental benefit for a number of current retirees.